FoysalBinSelim/WeCare/README.md

 # WeCare
-Landing Page using HTML SCSS * Javascript
+Landing Page using HTML SCSS and Javascript